 Make changes based on the feedback you receive.

-Review and survey feedback provide opportunities for data-backed change.
+Review and survey feedback provide opportunities for data-backed change that will help you maintain patient satisfaction.
 Watch for trends you can address.
 If you repeatedly receive feedback that the front office staff is rude, for example, that could be a matter of some simple training or even a change in personnel.
 You may even get some valuable feedback on improving your patient intake process or billing procedures.

 It’s not always easy to receive feedback when you’re already doing your best for your patients, but it’s even harder to read minds.
 Seeing the care your office provides from a patient perspective is a powerful tool that allows you to implement change to improve patient satisfaction and brings the essence of an old-school home visit to each of your patients so you can become that doctor your patients talk about for years to come.